 School of the Holy Spirit is a special school for students aged 4 to 18 years.
 It caters mostly for students who have a diagnosis of ASD and/or Emotional Behavioural Difficulties who have an IQ of Borderline Average or above.
 Students are accepted into the school on the basis of a psychological report, a recommendation which fulfils the school’s criteria for enrolment, and when there is a place available for them at their age level.

 There are currently 84 students on the roll.
-There are 55 staff, including 20 teachers (Principal and Deputy Principal administering), 32 SNAs and 4 ancillary staff (caretaker and 2 secretaries and housekeeper).
+There are 55 staff, including 20 teachers (Principal and Deputy Principal administering), 32 SNAs and 4 ancillary staff (caretaker and 2 secretaries).

 Each class has 6 students, a teacher and 2 or 3 SNAs.
 There are seven primary classrooms.
 Classes 1 and 2 follow the Aistear Programme.
 Classes 3 to 7 follow the National Curriculum, (except for Irish).